erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

     filename: pyapp.snap
     description: A pyapp snap
 ```
-What you should notice here, is the included [charm-resource].
-This makes the [layer-snap] aware that you _may_ attach a package along with your deployment (It will be uploaded to the juju controller who then distributes it).
+What we notice here, is the included [charm-resource].
+This makes the [layer-snap] aware that we _may_ attach a package along with our deployment (It will be uploaded to the juju controller who then distributes it).
 We won't do this in this tutorial, but feel free to try it on your own.

 The resource is just going to be a placeholder in this case. [layer-snap] will automatically download our snap from snapstore.io if it is not uploaded to the controller along with the deploy.